 About the Mercantour National Park

 Established in 1979 the Mercantour National Park contains over 1,700 kilometers (1,056 miles) of hiking trails and 1,123 named mountains.
-It’s one of only nine national parks in France.
+It’s one of only nine national parks in France and the closest to the French Riviera, just about an hour away.
 The highest peak, Rocca Blancia, stands at 3,193 meters (10,476 feet).
 The park stretches for 90 kilometers along the Italian border from the town of Barcelonnette to the Côte d’Azur, passing through the Alpes-Maritimes and Alpes-de-Haute-Provence departments.
 It extends across six valleys: Haut Verdon, Var-Cians, Ubaye, Tinée, Vésubie and Roya-Bévéra.
 It features a large variety of lakes and rivers with Lac d’Allos being the largest high mountain lake in all of Europe.

 Within its boundaries you’ll find everything from high snow covered mountain peaks to deep forested valleys to raging mountain rivers to green meadows full of tall grass and vibrantly colored flowers.
+The narrow valleys with steep slopes are comprised of crystalline rock, gneisses, granite and sedimentary rock.
 Close to thirty small villages ring the park, many of them right on the edges of the protected terrain.
 Colmars-les-Alpes, Entraunes, Guillaumes, Roubion, Roure, Saint-Martin-Vésubie, Tende, La Brigue, Saorge and Breil-sur-Roya are just a few of my favorites.
 I’ve been to all of them on my bike.

 The park is comprised of two sections: the “heart” or “core” which is heavily regulated with strict rules to protect its environment and the “peripheral” zone which is a bit less regulated and where the various villages are found.
 There is little permanent human activity in the heart of the park which covers an area of 685 square kilometers (264 square miles).
 The peripheral zone is over twice as big with 1,365 square kilometers (527 square miles) with around 18,000 permanent residents.